bennyrubanov/chessanalysis/README.md

 ## Preliminary Results

 The project is under development, with the goal to one day look at the entirety of the Lichess games database.
 However, we have already analyzed a subset of the data.
-Here's a deep dive into those: [Analyzing 5 billion chess games](https://elehche.com/Analyzing-5-billion-chess-games-f10f3f6125144f6f9978a431f16b3e70) (currently not working - link to be updated)
+Here's a deep dive into those: [Analyzing 5 billion chess games](https://bennyr.notion.site/Analyzing-5-billion-chess-games-Logan-s-Blog-2b03c77f93de81e7b2bfc37b6e6c88d1?source=copy_link)

 Here is an example analysis result on a collection of 450k games from November 2013!
 [Results](https://bennyr.notion.site/450k-games-analysis-external-facing-8aeb101453c64cfeaef1130ae10e68e3?pvs=4)